girlswhocode-gnpl/learn-webdev/README.md

-# Learn Web Development!
+# Learn: Web Development Track
-Resources for learning web development, made for the GNPL Levels Hackathon
+These resources have been aggregated for the web development track of the Great Neck Public Library, Levels Hackathon.